cferdinandi/kraken/src/docs/setup.md

 #### `_config.scss`

 The `_config.scss` file contains variables for all of the colors, font stacks, breakpoints, and sizing used in Kraken.
-It also contains settings for the grid, and if you're using an icon font, the unicode character values and colors.
+It also contains settings for the grid.

 ```scss
 // Colors